spotdevelopers/FrontEndChallenge/README.md

 * All of the base, novice, and intermediate requirements
 + Allow the top 100 to be searchable
 + Allow the user to see more information about a selected Album
-+ Host the website on the service of your choice (We enjoy cloud hosting like Heroku, but we would also settle for a *.github.io address)
++ Host the website on the service of your choice (We enjoy cloud hosting like now.sh and netlify)

 -------